Dark-Kernel/hugo-term/content/post/securedlinux.md

-Well, you got the problem; but what about solution?
+Well, you got the problem; but what about the solution?

 **Here you go**